 We may use the Member Data, and other information collected about you, to provide you with the GIG Services and Member Benefits, including, but not limited to, AAA Emergency Roadside Service and 24/7 customer support through our member support team (“Member Support”) during your Rental Period, including, for example, to facilitate reservations and payments, prevent fraud, and communicate with you as needed.

-We may, to the extent permitted by law, use the Member Data, and other information collected about you, to provide you with offers on our behalf, or on behalf of our parent company (AAA Northern California, Nevada & Utah) and its and our subsidiaries, affiliates and partners, or other third parties.
+We may, to the extent permitted by law, use the Member Data, and other information collected about you, to provide you with offers and other marketing information on our behalf, or on behalf of our parent company (AAA Northern California, Nevada & Utah) and its and our subsidiaries, affiliates and partners, or other third parties.

 If you would like more information regarding receiving promotional emails or other communications, please see Section VI (Opt-Out) below for further information.

-IV.
-To What Extent We Disclose Information to Third Parties
+To What Extent We Disclose Information to Third Parties Vendors

 If you apply for a Membership and request or use Member Benefits, we will disclose your Member Data as necessary to obtain your Consumer Reports from one or more consumer reporting agencies.
 We do not otherwise share or disclose this information, except to facilitate and complete GIG Services at your request, or as we are legally required as further provided in this Section IV (To What Extent We Disclose Information to Third Parties).